yuchien704/Data_and_Code_GPMMCM/README.md

        (1) 'fig1.R' main script for reproducing drawing Figure 1 that shows 14 GPMMs with three groups in two dimensions;
        (2) 'fig2.R' main script for reproducing Figure 2;
        (3) 'fig3.4.R' main script for reproducing Figure 3 and Figure 4;
-       (4) 'fig5.6.R' main script for reproducing Figure 5 and Figure 6;
+       (4) 'fig5.R' main script for reproducing Figure 5;
-       (5) 'fig7.R' main script for reproducing Figure 7;
+       (5) 'fig6.R' main script for reproducing Figure 6;
-       (6) 'fig8.R' main script for reproducing Figure 8;
+       (6) 'table2.3.R' main script for reproducing Tables 2 and 3;
-       (7) 'table2.3.4.R' main script for reproducing Tables 2, 3, and 4;
+       (7) 'table4.R' main script for Tables 4;
-       (8) 'table5.6.R' main script for Tables 5 and 6;
-       (9) 'table7.R' main script for Table 7;

 ###### Note for Section 5 - Illustrative examples - faithful data:
 Because the 'faithful_code.R' and 'faithful_code_01.R' code takes a huge amount of time to run the ECM procedure for fitting the GPMM-CM model, we record these intermediate results in 'faithful.RData' and 'faithful_01.RData' so that one can use the R codes 'fig2.R' and 'fig3.4.R' to obtain the final results immediately.
 To reproduce the results presented in Figure 2, just load 'faithful_01.RData' file in the './Data/' and then run the script 'fig2.R' in the subfolder './Code/';
 To reproduce the results presented in Figures 3 and 4, just load 'faithful.RData' file in the './Data/' and then run the script 'fig3.4.R' in the subfolder './Code/'

-       (10) 'faithful_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1-5 to the faithful data including both interval-censored values and missing values;
+       (8) 'faithful_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1-5 to the faithful data including both interval-censored values and missing values;
-       (11) 'faithful_code_01.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1-5 to the faithful data;
+       (9) 'faithful_code_01.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1-5 to the faithful data;

-###### Note for Section 5 - Illustrative examples - vdeq data:
-Because the 'vdeq_code.R' code takes a huge amount of time to run the ECM procedure for fitting the GPMM-CM model, we record these intermediate results in 'vdeq.RData' so that one can use the R codes 'fig5.6.R', and 'table2.3.4.R' to obtain the final results immediately.
-To reproduce the results presented in Figures 5 and 6, and Tables 2, 3, and 4, just load 'vdeq.RData' file in the './Data/' and then run the script 'fig5.6.R', and 'table2.3.4.R' in the subfolder './Code/';

-       (12) 'vdeq_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1 to 5 to the standardized vdeq data including both left-censored values;

 ###### Note for Section 5 - Illustrative examples - hawks data:
-Because the 'hawks_code.R' code takes a huge amount of time to run the ECM procedure for fitting the GPMM-CM model, we record these intermediate results in 'hawks.RData' so that one can use the R codes 'fig7.R', and 'table5.6.R' to obtain the final results immediately.
+Because the 'hawks_code.R' code takes a huge amount of time to run the ECM procedure for fitting the GPMM-CM model, we record these intermediate results in 'hawks.RData' so that one can use the R codes 'fig5.R', and 'table2.3.R' to obtain the final results immediately.
-To reproduce the results presented in Figures 7 and Tables 5 and 6, just load 'hawks.RData' file in the './Data/' and then run the script 'fig7.R', and 'table5.6.R' in the subfolder './Code/';
+To reproduce the results presented in Figures 5 and Tables 2 and 3, just load 'hawks.RData' file in the './Data/' and then run the script 'fig5.R', and 'table2.3.R' in the subfolder './Code/';

-       (13) 'hawks_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 3 to the standardized hawks data including both interval-censored values and missing values;
+       (10) 'hawks_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 3 to the standardized hawks data including both interval-censored values and missing values;

 ###### Note for Section 5 - Illustrative examples - simulated data:
 Because the 'sim_VVE_code_code.R' code takes a huge amount of time to run the ECM procedure for fitting the GPMM-CM model, we record every 20 replications result in 'CM_1.RData', 'CM_2.RData', 'CM_3.RData', 'CM_4.RData', and 'CM_5.RData' respectively so that one can use the R codes 'table7.R' to obtain the final results immediately.
-To reproduce the results presented in Table 7, just load 'CM_1.RData', 'CM_2.RData', 'CM_3.RData', 'CM_4.RData', and 'CM_5.RData' files in the './Data/' and then run the script 'table7.R'in the subfolder './Code/';
+To reproduce the results presented in Table 4, just load 'CM_1.RData', 'CM_2.RData', 'CM_3.RData', 'CM_4.RData', and 'CM_5.RData' files in the './Data/' and then run the script 'table4.R'in the subfolder './Code/';

-       (14) 'sim_VVE_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1 to 5 to simulated datasets including both interval-censored values and missing values.
+       (11) 'sim_VVE_code.R' main script for fitting the GPMM-CM models with 14 parsimonious structures and g = 1 to 5 to simulated datasets including both interval-censored values and missing values.

 #### Subfolder: ./Data ####
 './Data/'